Graph Unlearning: Introduction

-In order to illustrate the unlearning efficiency and model utility resulting from \sysname, we conduct extensive experiments on five real-world graph datasets.
-The experimental results show that \sysname can effectively improve the unlearning efficiency.
-For instance, the average unlearning time is up to $2.06\times$ shorter on the smallest dataset and up to $35.94\times$ shorter on the largest dataset compared to retraining from scratch.
-In addition, \sysname provides a much better model utility than random partitioning.
+We show in the experimental results that \sysname can effectively improve the unlearning efficiency.
+For instance, the average unlearning time is up to $2.06\times$ shorter on the smallest dataset and up to $35.94\times$ shorter on the largest dataset compared to retraining from scratch, while \sysname achieves comparable model utility with retraining from scratch.
+In addition, \sysname also provides an advanced model utility than random partitioning.
 Concretely, \sysname achieves up to $62.5\%$ higher F1 score than that of random partitioning.
-Furthermore, our learning-based aggregation method can effectively improve the model utility compared to the mean aggregation and majority vote aggregation methods.
-Our proposed learning-based aggregation achieves up to $112\%$ higher F1 score than that of the majority vote aggregation and up to $93\%$ higher F1 score than that of the mean aggregation.
+Furthermore, our learning-based aggregation method can effectively improve the model utility compared to the mean and majority-vote aggregation methods.
+Our proposed learning-based aggregation achieves up to $93\%$ higher F1 score than that of the mean aggregation and $112\%$ higher F1 score than that of the majority vote aggregation .